RodrigoMoriggi/CS50-s_Introduction_to_Programming_with_Python/README.md

-# Curso - CS50 - Introduction to Programming with Python
+# CS50 - Introduction to Programming with Python

 Este é o repositório do curso "CS50's Introduction to Programming with Python" ministrado pela Universidade de Harvard.